-There are four different types of natural silk – Mulberry, Tussah (Tassar), Muga and Eri.
-China and India produce most of the world’s silk, though sericulture has help spread production to other countries across Asia and South America.
+There are four different types of natural silk – Mulberry, Tussah (Tassar), Muga, and Eri.
+China and India produce most of the world’s silk, though sericulture has helped spread production to other countries across Asia and South America.

 One filament is too fine to be woven alone so three to ten filaments are wound together to produce one strand of silk.